Operators#

 round number#

-The round number block rounds a given number to the nearest whole number.
-It follows standard rounding rules:
+The round number reporter block reports the given number rounded to the nearest whole number, following standard rounding rules:

 • If the decimal is 0.5 or greater, the number rounds up.